LiamBindle/sequence/docs/api.md

 # Writing a Toolkit

-The idea behind ZVM is you write your own toolkits that provide the methods and procedures that you need for your application.

 A toolkit is a Python package that provides methods and procedures.
 You should write your own toolkits to create the methods you need for your scripting.
 To load your toolkit, include it in the `import` list in your JSON scripts.